E & J Gallo Winery

+Gallo is an American wine producer and distributor headquartered in Modesto, California.
+Previously called E & J Gallo Winery, it was founded in 1933 by Ernest Gallo and Julio Gallo of the Gallo family, and is the largest exporter of California wines.
+It is the largest wine producer in the world by volume, producing over 3% of the world's annual supply of 35 billion bottles with an annual revenue of $5.3 billion.
+It is also the largest family-owned winery in the United States.
+Gallo employs about 3,500 people in Modesto and 2,500 in other parts of the state, country, and world.

 History

-During Prohibition in the United States, Ernest and Julio Gallo grew grapes and sold them to eastern states where home winemaking was allowed.
+During Prohibition in the United States, Ernest and Julio Gallo grew grapes and sold them to Eastern states where home winemaking was allowed.

 On June 14, 1933, Ernest Gallo filed an application with the Prohibition administration to open a bonded wine storeroom in San Francisco.
 On June 20, his application was rejected.
 He was advised that in order to open a storeroom, he had to own a bonded winery.
 And in order to be bonded as a winery, he had to own vineyards.
 Ernest and Julio then took steps to bond a winery in the name of their newly formed partnership, E & J Gallo.
-They had stationery printed that included two designations next to their name: “winery” and “grape growers and shippers.”
+They had stationery printed that included two designations next to their name: "winery" and "grape growers and shippers".
 Their father's estate owned both the grape growing and shipping businesses as well as the vineyards required to establish a winery, at that juncture.
 Ernest applied on this letterhead to the Board of Alcohol for approval.
-He wrote that he and Julio were “grape growers with over 400 acres of grapes.”
+He wrote that he and Julio were "grape growers with over 400 acres of grapes".

 The two brothers started the winery in the fall of 1933, following the repeal of Prohibition.
 Ernest and Julio were competing against larger, more established, and better financed companies, including more than 800 wine companies established in California in the first few years after the repeal of Prohibition.
-Their starting capital was less than $6,000 (~$110,000 inflation-adjusted to 2017), with $5,000 of that borrowed by Ernest from his mother-in-law, Teresa Franzia.
+Their starting capital was less than $6,000 ($140,494 inflation-adjusted to 2024), with $5,000 of that borrowed by Ernest from his mother-in-law, Teresa Franzia.
 The brothers learned the craft of commercial winemaking by reading old, pre-Prohibition pamphlets published by the University of California which they retrieved from the basement of the Modesto Public Library.
 Julio was focused on the production of wine, and Ernest on its sale.
 They had just one tractor, and would run it permanently on 12/12 hour shifts.
-On the first year of activity, the brothers had produced 177,000 gallons of wine.
+In the first year of activity, the brothers produced 177,000 gallons of wine.
+An E. & J. Gallo Winery early brand was Cream of California for wine and brandy.